 Oracle OpenWorld 2012 is just over a month away and yes we are organizing the Annual Oracle Bloggers Meetup — one of your top favorite events of the OpenWorld.

 MySQL management plugin for EM 12c has been long overdue.
 I’ve initially migrated the older plugin to EM 12c about 6 months ago and few dozen people received this as initial beta of the plugin.
 It worked OK but didn’t use any of the 12c new features and its home page was a bit of a mess in the EM 12c Cloud Control web interface.

 We have several just two left brand new, unopened ODAs left in our inventory that we need to move.
 Half of them are gone to our customers but there are few still left

-If you are looking to kick start your community contributions or looking to volunteer more than what you already do, I have an awesome suggestion for you — nominate yourself to serve as IOUG Oracle RAC SIG Board Officers volunteer.
+If you are looking to kick start your community contributions or looking to volunteer more than what you already do, I have an awesome suggestion for you — nominate yourself to serve as an IOUG Oracle RAC SIG Board Officers volunteer.
 Find out more here.

-When preparing for the the IOUG Collaborate 12 deep dive on deploying Oracle Databases for high Availability, I wanted to provide some feedback on what hardware components are failing most frequently and which ones are less frequently.
-I believe I have reasonably good idea about that but I thought that providing some more objective data would be better.
-I couldn’t find and results of a more scientific research so I decided to organize a poll.
-This blog post shows the results and I promised to share it with several groups.
+When preparing for the the IOUG Collaborate 12’s deep dive on deploying Oracle Databases for High Availability, I wanted to provide some feedback on which hardware components are failing most and least frequently.
+I believe I have a reasonably good idea of the answer, but I thought that providing some more objective data would be better.
+I couldn’t find results from a more scientific research, so I decided to organize a poll.
+This blog post shows the results, which I promised to share with several groups.